wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.in.1

 <p class=fip id=p1>
-1.&emsp;To heal is to make happy.
+1. To heal is to make happy.
 <sup>2</sup>I have told you to think how many opportunities you have had to gladden yourself, and how many you have refused.
 <sup>3</sup>This is the same as telling you that you have refused to heal yourself.
 <sup>4</sup>The light that belongs to you is the light of joy.